 - a.
-Manual controllers for electric pumps shall be put through not less than ten complete operations. - b.
-Combined manual and automatic electric controllers shall be put through not less than ten automatic and ten manual operations.
-A running interval of at least five minutes at full speed should be allowed to permit cooling of the motor before repeating the starting cycle.
-Automatic operation of electric controllers shall start and stop pump at specified pressure limits and period of motor acceleration shall not exceed ten seconds.
-The repeated starting of internal combustion engine driven units should be made with at least 5 minutes interval between starts.
+Manual controllers for pumps shall be put through not less than ten complete operations. - b.
+Combined manual and automatic controllers shall be put through not less than ten automatic and ten manual operations.

-- 917. EMERGENCY GOVERNOR.
+- c.
+A running interval of at least five minutes at full speed should be allowed before repeating the starting cycle. - d.
+Automatic operation of the controller shall start the pump from all the provided starting features, such as pressure switches, deluge valves, etc. - e.
+Electric motor shall attain rated speed within ten seconds. - 917.
+EMERGENCY GOVERNOR.
 On turbines for pumps the emergency governor valve shall be tripped.
 (Hand tripping will be accepted.) - 918.
 LENGTH OF TEST.
 The pump shall be in operation not less than one hour (total time) during the foregoing tests.